JUMP TO:

 – Added new weather widget with saved locations

-– Added street names with the offline maps
+– Added street names to the offline maps

 – Added POI database to offline maps